Insights from Generative Modeling for Neural Video Compression: Introduction

-First, we interpret existing video compression methods through the more general framework of generative modeling, variational inference, and autoregressive flows, allowing us to readily investigate extensions and ablations.
-In particular, we compare fully data-driven approaches with motion-estimation-based neural compression schemes and discuss why deep latent variable models combined with autoregressive structures may be better suited for compression than pure flow-based approaches alone.
+First, we interpret existing video compression methods through the framework of generative modeling and variational inference, allowing us to readily investigate extensions and ablations. \C{In particular, we discuss the relationship between sequence modeling and sequence compression.
+We identify autoregressive transform as a key component in both cases and suggest incorporating it in a sequential latent variable as the basis of our approach.}

 Second, we improve a popular model for neural video compression, Scale-Space Flow (SSF)~\cite{agustsson2020scale}.
-This model uses motion estimation to predict the frame being compressed, and further compresses the residual obtained by subtraction.
-Our proposed model extends the SSF model with a more flexible decoder and prior, and improves over the state of the art in rate-distortion performance.
+This model uses motion estimation to predict the frame being compressed and further compresses the residual obtained by subtraction.
+Our proposed model extends the SSF model with a more flexible decoder and prior, and obtains improved rate-distortion performance.
 Specifically, we incorporate a learnable scaling transform to allow for more expressive and accurate reconstruction.
-Augmenting a shift transform by scale-then-shift is inspired by improvements from extending NICE \cite{dinh2014nice} to RealNVP \cite{dinh2016density}.
+Augmenting a shift transform by scale-then-shift is inspired by the extension of NICE \cite{dinh2014nice} to RealNVP \cite{dinh2016density}.
+We also compare motion-estimation-based vs.~purely CNN-based approaches to predictive coding.

 Third, our probabilistic perspective allows us to explore improved entropy models for SSF and its relatives.
-In particular, we explore structured priors that jointly encode the motion information and residual information.
+In particular, we explore structured priors that jointly encode motion and residual information.
 As the two tend to be spatially correlated, encoding residual information conditioned on motion information results in a better prior.
 Since the residual dominates the bitrate, our improved entropy model reduces the overall bitrate significantly.
 We also investigate different versions of temporal priors, where we either condition on latent variables or on frame reconstructions and discuss their tradeoffs in terms of bit savings and optimization challenges.